Mars rover fined for non-essential travel - The Beaverton

 Mars rover fined for non-essential travel

-SACRAMENTO, CA – California Governor Gavin Newsom announced yesterday that the , Perseverance, was going to have to pay a significant fine for breaking the -19 rules on non-essential travel after he discovered that it had gone to Mars on vacation.
+SACRAMENTO, CA – California Governor Gavin Newsom announced yesterday that the , Perseverance, was going to have to pay a significant fine for breaking the -19 rules on non-essential travel after he discovered that had gone to Mars on vacation.

 “This is yet another example of egregious rule-flaunting,” Newsom stated in a press conference, after consulting with several NASA scientists about how best to get wire transferred from Mars to Earth.
 “This Rover is one of the most technical pieces of equipment in the world, It knew the risks it was taking, but took that vacation anyway.”